Fibr Launches the First AI Agent for Website Revenue & Conversion Optimization

 7 common misconceptions about landing pages

-Speak to any CRO expert and they’ll tell you how many businesses let general misconceptions and notions about landing page marketing interfere with lead generation and conversions.
-Based on expert interaction and dialogue, Fibr AI has come up with seven common landing page misconceptions—
+Speak to any CRO expert, and they’ll tell you how many businesses let general misconceptions and notions about landing page marketing interfere with lead generation and conversions.
+Based on expert interaction and dialogue, Fibr AI has come up with seven common landing page misconceptions, which are:

 1. A landing page is just a regular webpage